 When they first started, neither Drummond nor Hammett had a classic business background, so they sought to gain some knowledge.
 Hammett explains: "I did a four-day intensive course with The Prince's Trust.
 Each day you focus on one subject, such as bookkeeping, finance or marketing.
 I was also assigned a business mentor, who's still guiding me."

-"Our guitar kits are easy to assemble — and we get lots of positive feedback from adults and children — and the guitars play beautifully.
+"We get lots of positive feedback from adults and children - and the guitars play beautifully.
 Customers send in photos showing some amazing customisations.

 "We know our costs and we looked carefully at the market to see what others charge.
 Even though we're confident about the quality of our guitars, currently we charge slightly less than our closest competitors, because we're trying to build up our market presence.
 Our strategy for the first couple of years has been to build our brand and reputation.
 We believe the profits will come later."

 Drummond describes Bristol as a great place to start a business.
 "There's a lot of creativity here and a 'get-up-and-go' attitude, but you must be prepared to work hard if you want to succeed.
 Running a business means there's always a lot to do and many decisions to make.
 You have to juggle many things."